lcccodes/configure-ad/README.md

 You'll need to keep the IP address for the COMPUTER NAME, but in the USERNAME field, you'll need to input the FQDN (Fully Qualified Domain Name): it will look something like this (based on whatever you input in the step above):

 <b>mydomain.com\username</b>

+The point here is to make sure you're inputting this as the USERNAME and not as the COMPUTER NAME.
 </p>
 <br />